RobertTalbert/discretecs/MTH325-Fall2024/course-docs/MTH 325 Fall 2024 syllabus.md

   - Section 03: 10:00-11:50am
   - Section 04: 12:00-1:50pm

 Please note: Makeup days are only for students who were absent from the initial offering of the exam with an excused absence.
-It is not an additional attempt open for all students.
+They are not additional attempts open for all students.
 Students not needing a makeup are not required or expected to come to class on makeup days.

 **University dates**:
 - August 30: 100% tuition refund deadline